particle-iot/workshop-mesh-spectra/content/docs/ch2.md

 ![](./images/02/findNetwork.png)

 4. Once you select the network, you'll be asked to make sure your device is in Listening Mode.
-If you didn't already do so in step 2, put the Xenon in listening mode by holding down the SETUP button.
+If you didn't already do so in Step 2, put the Xenon in Listening Mode by holding down the SETUP button.

 ![](./images/02/addToNetwork.png)